nonoesp/robot-drawing/README.md

 - Once the settings are customized, load the `.json` file exported by Processing into the script with the `File Path` loader.
 If everything goes well, you should see planes representing the planes of your drawing in the 3D view.
 If that is the case, a `.prg` file will be saved to the dynamo script folder with the offline program that can be loaded in the robot controller and ran to draw the strokes ;)

-The installation has been designed and tested for an ABB IRB 120 robot, but ideally, with small changes in the [Machina](https://github.com/garciadelcastillo/Machina) script, it could be used for Kuka, Universal Robots, GCode, etc...
+The installation has been designed and tested for an ABB IRB 120 robot, but ideally, with small changes in the [Machina](https://github.com/garciadelcastillo/Machina) script, it could be used for Kuka, Universal Robots, GCode, etc.

 Have fun!